 Sec.
 7(h) of the UAA was revised in 2005 to allow Boards to adopt rules related to the transparency of mandatory peer reviews that: 1.
 Require any administering agency (AICPA and State Societies) to submit itself to evaluation by the state board or its designee to assess the effectiveness of the peer review program it administers; 2.
 Require the administering agency to provide information to the state board that is designated in rules adopted by the state board; and 3.
 Require that licensees timely remit such peer review documents as may be specified by the state board.
 Even though the AICPA has an equal vote in the adoption of the UAA Statute provisions, that organization indicated by a footnote added to Sec.
-7(h), provisions 2 and 3 above that "Due to its 1988 commitment to its members; the AICPA members would approve mandatory peer review, the results of those reviews would not be made public.
+7(h), provisions 2 and 3 above that "Due to its 1988 commitment to its members; the AICPA cannot support this provision at this time."
+The 1988 commitment was that if AICPA members would approve mandatory peer review, the results of those reviews would not be made public.